🇮🇱🇬🇧

 Primal shapes like circles, crosses, and triangles may reappear, and sometimes they express deep emotional states: emotional flooding, confusion, a search for separateness, expression of an inner core, outward movement, and an encounter with the sense of "self."

-For instance, Noa, age 30, came to therapy wanting to form a romantic relationship.
+Noa, age 30, came to art therapy wanting to form a romantic relationship.
 At the beginning, her drawings were full of scribbles.
 From the spirals, a small circle began to emerge with an inner circle inside, representing her inner core.

 Each time she saw it, she felt joy and confidence, as if a safe place had been created within her.
 Later, lines spontaneously appeared radiating outward from the circle, like sun rays.